Linear Orders in Presburger Arithmetic: Embeddability of linear orders

-Observe that a definable order of the rank $\le n$ is not necessarily $n$-dimensionally definable.
-For example, consider the order $1^{m-1}+\ZZ+2^{m-1}+\ZZ+3^{m-1}+\ZZ+\ldots$ of the rank $2$, which is clearly embeddable in $\ZZ^m$.
+We note that a definable order of the rank $\le n$ is not necessarily definable $n$-dimensionally.
+For example, order of rank $2$ is clearly embeddable in $\ZZ^m$.
 It does not possess any $m'$-dimensional definable isomorphic copy $L$, for $m'<m$.